 The angry students took to the streets, throwing stones at the police and overturning the cars.
 Curfews were imposed by the government, as more than 900 were arrested.
 The riots caused 13 lives and left more than 100 injured.
 The detainees were released in 1959 after the People’s Action Party (PAP) won the election to form the government.

-After World War II, Christmas Island was placed under the administration of the Colony of Singapore.
+After the Second World War, Christmas Island was placed under the administration of the Colony of Singapore.
 Phosphate was discovered, leading to a booming mining industry which required large number of labourers from Singapore.

 By 1957, with the independence of Singapore becoming more imminent, the British proposed the transfer of Christmas Island to Australia.
 Taking consideration of the losses in phosphate mining, Australia compensated the self-government of Singapore a total of 2.9 million pounds.
 The transfer took effect on 1 October 1958.

-This event contributed indirectly to the political downfall of Second Chief Minister of Singapore Lim Yew Hock, who was blamed by the public for not trying hard enough in securing the sovereignty of Christmas Island.
+This event contributed indirectly to the political downfall of Second Chief Minister of Singapore Lim Yew Hock (1914-1984), who was blamed by the public for his lack of effort in securing the sovereignty of Christmas Island, even though Singapore never truly had the ownership of Christmas Island.

 25 May 1961 – Bukit Ho Swee Fire